-If you have experienced or do experience any potential impacts to your agricultural operation due to the previous or upcoming rain events, please fill out the Agricultural Damage Assessment form.
+If you have experienced any potential impacts to your agricultural operation due to the rain events in January, please fill out the January Agricultural Damage Assessment form.

 The form can be returned to any AWM office or emailed to firstname.lastname@example.org.
 AWM Office locations are at: